laszlo91/pymorphit/README.md

 #'mangeremmo'
 ```

-Both to Morphit() or self.agr() you might have to add optional arguments to avoid ambiguities between forms.
+You might have to add optional arguments when you initialize the Morphit object, in order to avoid ambiguities between forms.

+Here the allowed arguments:
+Parts of speech: ['VER', 'AUX', 'CAU', 'ASP', 'ADJ', 'DET-POSS', 'DET-WH', 'TALE', 'DET-INDEF', 'NOUN', 'PRO-PERS', 'CLI']
+Verbal modes: ['cond', 'ger', 'impr', 'ind', 'inf', 'part', 'sub']
+Person of the verbs: [1, 2, 3]
+Gender: ['m', 'f']
+Number: ['s', 'p']

 ## Credits ##